 #1 Baby bath tip: bathe baby swaddled

 Try swaddling her in a thin muslin first or try lying a wash cloth on her tummy.
-This can really help baby feel secure, just as swaddling helps baby for sleeps and for wind-down.
+This can really help baby feel secure, just as swaddling helps soothe and calm when fussy or in preparation for sleep.

 #2 Baby bath tip: bathe with baby